Noovolari/leapp/README.md

 Contains 2 scripts:

 - **changeProductName.js:** that we use for managing the app versioning following the rules of semantic versioning
-- **notarize.js:** is created to allow notarizing of Apple apps, in order to avoid requesting validation from the user before actual running the application
+- **notarize.js:** is created to allow notarizing of Apple apps, in order to avoid requesting validation from the user before actually running the application

 ### src/app

 Inside we put the actual application code written for Angular 8.
-The application itself is already divided in folders to help recognise the different content and maintain the solution organised.
+The application itself is already divided into folders to help recognize the different content and maintain the solution organized.

 — **core**

-Core contains all the typescript files that are not directly related to Angular Components or Module and they typically are helpers functions or core logic methods.
-If you need to create something that does not belongs to another folder, put it here.
+**Core** contains all the typescript files that are not directly related to Angular Components or Module and they typically are helpers functions or core logic methods.
+If you need to create something that does not belong to another folder, put it in here.

 — **layout**

-Layout contains all the layouts used by component to standardise some aspects of the applications.
+**Layout** contains all the layouts used by components to standardize some aspects of the applications.
 At this moment we don't have a particular layout and the application show pages directly from the `<app-root>` tag in the **index.html**

 — **models**

-in models we put all the interfaces that defines models for our application.
+In **models** we put all the interfaces that define models for our application.
 We use them to simplify description of types for complex objects in typescript as well as defining specific templates to interpret data managed by the services.
 An example:

 - Configuration